kashkarik22i/market-logic/README.md

 One can grep "TODO" (yes, just like that) to have an overview.

 ### Implementation notes
-The library was developed within one week and quality was compromised in favor of quantity.
+The library was developed within one week and some quality aspects were compromised.
 This is probably not a desirable approach, but I was too excited to make it look like a "real" usable library.
 If the result turns out not very good, at least I enjoyed the process!
 I took certain amount of time at the end to improve robustness, re-factor unclear bits and remove unused flexibility.

 #### Work log
 High level information: